cooper/evented-object/README.md

 ### Introduction of event methods 2.2+

-Version 2.2+ introduces a new class, Evented::Object::Event, which provides several methods for event fire objects.
+Version 2.2+ introduces a new class, Evented::Object::EventFire, which provides several methods for event fire objects.
 These methods such as `$event->return` and `$event->object` replace the former hash keys `$event->{return}`, `$event->{object}`, etc. The former hash interface is no longer supported and will lead to error.